albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 ## Flow

-This diagram represents the ingestion and processing flow of the BER notifications, from ingestion to delivery the HTTP endpoint through its state management within the S & T:
+This diagram represents the ingestion and processing flow of the BER notifications, from ingestion to delivery to the HTTP endpoint through its state management within the S & T:
 ![mediation_design.png](../../../../../docs/mediation/mediation_design.png)

 1. Reading **historical_notifications** from Google Cloud Storage (GCS) as OPTION 1.
 OPTION 2, from PubSub, alternative